To experience a different side of Bangkok, hop on a river taxi and sail through its ancient Siamese wonders.

 Together with other commuters, we swarmed the russet-brown water on longtail ferry boats skimming the city’s biggest waterway.
 The Chao Phraya river snakes on a 219 mile-long stretch and meanders through its quieter klongs where hyacinths and lilies bob on the surface of the water.
 Every twist and turn brings the modern traveler closer to the city’s historical contours of each riverside neighborhood.

-In May 1950, a coup d’état took place where the Prime Minister at the time was taken at gunpoint.
-After being held hostage overnight inside a warship that anchored in the middle of the river, the Prime Minister hurriedly swam ashore after his release just in time the air force bombed the ship.
+Bangkok’s Chao Phraya is a story in itself.
+A surging, restless living character whose past is intricately intertwined with the city it flows through.
+In May 1950, a coup d’état took place here where the Prime Minister at the time was taken at gunpoint.
+After being held hostage overnight inside a warship that was anchored in the middle of this great river, the Prime Minister hastily swam ashore after his release, just in time the air force obliterated the ship.

 King Rama I once described it – the lifeblood of Thailand.
 The river feeds the broad Central Plains, creating the fertile rice bowl of the Kingdom and remains a crucial gateway to the outside world.